nginxinc/ngxinfo/README.md

  * Does not require any 3rd party components other than standard POSIX tools
  * Can be run by any unprivileged user (non-root) that can read the nginx.conf file

-To build the shell script clone this repository and create a virtual-environment `python3 -m venv nginxinfo` and activate `source nginxinfo/bin/activate`.
+To build the shell script clone this repository and run the build script.

 ### Install the dependencies for the build process
 ```shell
 python3 -m pip install -r requirements.txt
 ```

+If you would like to keep the dependencies isolated from your global python environment create and activate a virtual environment.
+This step is <b>NOT</b> mandatory.

+`python3 -m venv nginxinfo`
+`source nginxinfo/bin/activate`

 ### Build the shell script
 ```shell